JuliaRobotics/Caesar.jl/docs/src/index.md

 inferOverTree!(fg, tree)
 ```

-* Or directcly on a database, allowing for separation of concerns
+* Or directly on a database, allowing for separation of concerns
 ```julia
 slamindb()
 ```